JasperDre/GameKit/README.md

 # GameKit
 This is a more developer-friendly fork of [GameKit by Unarelith](https://github.com/Unarelith/GameKit).
+Enable `USE_GLAD` in cmake to compile using glad instead of glew.

 ## Description
 GameKit is a library I made to avoid duplicating code in my projets.